 - If you really wanted them to give up the keys, you will no longer have an argument against driving if your parent passes a driver’s test.

-- If they fail the test, they would lose the ability to get around.
-That may mean you will need to step up to take them places.
+- If they fail the driving test, they would lose the ability to get around.
+That may mean you will need to step up to take them to the grocery store and other places.
 If you can’t, you’ll need to help them investigate how they will get from points A to Z.

 - The elder’s health may suffer if they lose their license.
 That loss delivers a huge blow – to their ego and sense of self, as well as to their independence.
-On top of that, they may not visit a doctor as often as they should and their social life will likely decline, which raises the chance of depression.
+On top of that, they may not visit a doctor as often as they should and their social life may also decline, which raises the chance of depression.

 Instead of insisting on retesting, you can talk to a certified driver specialist.
 They are experts at assessing senior motor skills, their cognition, and will do driver evaluations by taking your parent out for an on-the-road test of their driving ability.